 About the singing workshop

-Still Life began with a writing workshop in March led by Victoria Miguel, during participants produced some writing that some of them later used as a starting point for book-making workshops in May with artist Sarah Grace Dye.
-In this workshop with Héloïse you will exploring singing techniques that relate and respond to the objects and things around us.
+In this workshop with Héloïse you will explore singing techniques that relate and respond to the objects and things around us.

 Do I need to have any experience to participate?

 No, you don’t need any experience.
 Héloïse has designed her workshop to suit all abilities, including those who have no previous experience in singing, as well as those who have some experience, or those who sing regularly.

 Do I need to do any preparation?

 No practice or work needs to be done in advance.
 Héloïse recommends having a glass of water to hand and pen and paper if you wish to take notes.

 The workshop will take place on Zoom.
 A link will be sent to you once you book

 If you would like further information prior to booking, email us on firstname.lastname@example.org

 Please note, the session will be recorded, and will be available to those attending to watch again as a replay